langleyfoxall/laravel-breadcrumbs/README.md

 ```

 Finally, browse to the repository on GitHub and create a pull request.

-(Alternatively, there is a [test app](https://github.com/davejamesmiller/laravel-packages-test) that you can use.)

 ### Using your fork in a project